alimony/mylittleapp/README.md

 Touching the `.nginx` file is how the [nginx buildpack](https://github.com/rhy-jot/buildpack-nginx) detects it's a static application.
 All the actual files for the site should live in the `www` directory.

+#### Important

+You should really set up an application at the main hostname, or it will be in a redirection loop.

 Additional notes
 ----------------